dead-claudia/thallium/docs/api.md

 Do note that the test is initialized on a separate event loop tick.
 Also, the `done` argument is always asynchronous.
 And if you use the `done` callback, you *must* call it to end the test.

-You can skip async tests with `t.asyncSkip("name", callback)`, which is identical except the test is reported as pending instead.
+You can skip async tests with `t.asyncSkip("name", callback)`, which is identical except the test is reported as skipped instead.

 This returns the current Thallium instance, for chaining.